vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_chores.md

 > You can always add new chores, they will automatically add to the dashboard.

-For the periodic chores repeat also these steps but use `chore_x_` as reference text.
+For the periodic chores repeat also these steps, but use `chore_x_` as reference text.

 > To hide temporary season chores just change the reference text.
 Then they don't match on it, and they don't show up in the dashboard.